top of page

 In my practice, I work with Emotional Recalibration Therapy - an integrative, trauma-informed approach for heartbreak, grief, burnout, and trauma.
 It blends hypnotherapy, somatic recalibration, and inner child work within a clear arc I call the Four Chambers of Emotional Healing:

-2. Sacred Boundaries — Reclaiming no, restoring self-respect, and healing people-pleasing at the roots.
+2. Sacred Boundaries — Reclaiming your no, restoring self-respect, and healing people-pleasing at the roots.

 3. Coming Home to Yourself — Shedding roles and masks so your authentic self can breathe again.